KamilTancula/PiScout/README.md

 The service should show `active (running)`.
 RaspberryFluke will now start automatically on every boot.

-## What install.sh Does

-#### Before starting
-- Confirms it is being run as root — refuses to proceed if not
-- Confirms RaspberryFluke files exist in `/opt/raspberryfluke` — refuses to proceed if the repo was not cloned first

-#### Step 1 — System packages
-Installs the following via `apt-get`:
-- `git` — for cloning repositories
-- `python3` and `python3-pip` — Python runtime
-- `python3-pil` — image rendering for the e-paper display
-- `python3-lgpio` and `python3-rpi.gpio` — GPIO pin control for the e-paper HAT
-- `fonts-dejavu-core` — the font used on the display
-- `snmp` — provides `snmpget` and `snmpwalk` for active switch discovery

-#### Step 2 — Boot time optimizations

-Hardware changes written to `/boot/firmware/config.txt`:
-- Disables Bluetooth (not needed, saves 3-5 seconds)
-- Disables WiFi (not needed, saves 2-3 seconds)
-- Enables HDMI blanking (headless device, saves 1-2 seconds)
-- Disables the rainbow boot splash screen
-- Removes the artificial 1-second boot delay

-Kernel command line changes written to `/boot/firmware/cmdline.txt`:
-- Redirects console output to tty3 (an unused virtual terminal)
-- Adds `quiet loglevel=0` to suppress kernel boot messages
-- Removes the serial console (`console=serial0`) which causes delays after Bluetooth is disabled

-Services masked (permanently disabled, never start):
-- `triggerhappy` — input event daemon, not needed
-- `apt-daily` and `apt-daily-upgrade` timers — automatic update checks
-- `man-db` timer — man page indexing
-- `NetworkManager` and `NetworkManager-wait-online` — replaced by systemd-networkd
-- All `cloud-init` services — cloud provisioning tool with no purpose on this device

-Network manager replacement:
-- Disables NetworkManager (was consuming 13-14 seconds of boot time)
-- Enables `systemd-networkd` (starts in under 200ms)
-- Creates `/etc/systemd/network/10-eth0.network` — configures DHCP on eth0

-Cloud-init lockout:
-- Creates `/etc/cloud/cloud-init.disabled` — prevents cloud-init from running even if service masks are removed

-#### Step 3 — SPI interface
-- Checks if SPI is already enabled
-- If not, adds `dtparam=spi=on` to `config.txt`
-- SPI is required for the e-paper display to communicate with the Pi

-#### Step 4 — udev rule
-- Creates `/etc/udev/rules.d/99-raspberryfluke-eth0.rules`
-- Fires the instant the kernel detects a cable plugged in
-- Immediately sets eth0 to up and promiscuous mode before any other service reacts
-- Promiscuous mode is required to receive LLDP and CDP multicast frames
-- Reloads udev rules immediately

-#### Step 5 — Journal persistence
-- Creates `/var/log/journal/` to enable persistent log storage
-- Configures `Storage=persistent` so logs survive reboots and hard power cuts
-- Sets `SyncIntervalSec=10s` so at most 10 seconds of logs are lost on a hard power cut

-#### Step 6 — Waveshare e-Paper library
-- Clones the official Waveshare e-Paper repository to `/opt/waveshare-epaper`
-- Copies only the Python driver folder (`waveshare_epd/`) into `/opt/raspberryfluke/`
-- Deletes the full Waveshare clone after copying

-#### Step 7 — File permissions
-- Sets ownership of all files in `/opt/raspberryfluke/` to root
-- Makes `main.py` executable

-#### Step 8 — Data directory
-- Creates `/data/raspberryfluke/` for port history storage
-- This directory is used by history logging (modes 1 and 2)
-- On devices with read-only filesystem enabled, this directory is backed by a persistent image file on the boot partition

-#### Step 9 — Systemd service
-- Copies `raspberryfluke.service` to `/etc/systemd/system/`
-- Reloads systemd
-- Enables the service to start on every boot
-- Starts the service immediately

-#### At the end
-- Prints a completion summary
-- Warns that a reboot is required for hardware changes to take effect

----

 ## Read-Only Filesystem (**Recommended**)

 RaspberryFluke is designed to be unplugged from PoE at any moment without warning.
 On a standard read-write filesystem, a hard power cut during a disk write can corrupt the SD card over time.
 Enabling the read-only filesystem eliminates this risk entirely.